What Is The Internal Revenue Service (IRS) Fresh Start Program?

 • Business & Personal Taxes

-Who Qualifies For The Fresh Start Program in 2024?
+Qualifications & Requirements For The Fresh Start Program IRS in 2024

-The Fresh Start program is open to any taxpayer who owes taxes and is struggling to pay them.
+The Fresh Start program is open to any taxpayer who owes back taxes and is struggling to pay them.
 There are no income requirements.
+To qualify, you must owe no more than $50,000 in combined back taxes, interest, and penalties and be current on all federal tax filings.
+Small business owners with up to $25,000 in payroll taxes may also qualify.

-The first step in applying for the IRS Fresh Start program is to contact your tax attorneys or accountants and see if you qualify.
-While there are no income requirements, the IRS has certain eligibility standards that must be met in order to qualify for the program, including:
+The first step in applying for the IRS Fresh Start program is to complete our contact form, contact your tax attorneys, or contact your accountants to see if you qualify.
+While there are no income requirements, the IRS has certain eligibility requirements that must be met in order to qualify for the program.
+Ensure you meet these criteria before applying:

 • You must have filed all required tax returns for the previous three years